-To enable this to happen we have taken a whole school approach to E-safety as promoted by British Education Communication Technology Agency (BECTA), which includes the development of policies and practices, the education and training of staff and students and the effective use of the School's ICT infrastructure and technologies.
+To enable this to happen we have taken a whole school approach to E-safety which includes the development of policies and practices, the education and training of staff and students and the effective use of the School's ICT infrastructure and technologies.

-Richard Lander School as part of this policy, holds steadfastly to the ethos that there should be an equitable learning experience for all students using ICT technology.
-We recognise that ICT can allow disabled students increased access to the curriculum and other aspects related to learning.
+Richard Lander School as part of this policy holds steadfastly to the ethos that there should be an equitable learning experience for all students using ICT technology.
+We recognize that ICT can allow students increased access to the curriculum and other aspects related to learning.